taichi/modernjs/modernjs.en.md

 That's why it's easy to extend and easy to create configuration files [ESLint] is now recommended.

-[ESLint] is a good plug-in system, so there are plenty of plug-ins and you can publish the recommended rule set as npm module.
+[ESLint] is an excellent plug-in system, so there are plenty of plug-ins, and you can publish the suggested rule set as an npm module.

 Airbnb's published [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) is one such kind of recommended rule set.